On desktop, use a recent Windows Secured-core PC, MacBook or Chromebook. These all have numerous security advantages

 provide weaker security.
 When a user visits a website in a browser, that website can target that specific user with

-malicious JavaScript whereas with an app, the code is static.
+malicious JavaScript, whereas with a native app, the code is static.
 Additionally, apps can offer better protection against MITM

-attacks by pinning TLS certificates.
-This is commonly used in apps like ProtonMail, Signal, etc.
+attacks by pinning TLS certificates and removing the dependency on certificate authorities.
+This is commonly used in apps like ProtonMail, Signal and so on.
+However, websites in a browser are much less privileged,

 Don't.